-As shown in Fig. 1, the measured biometric signal M may exhibit intra-subject variations, i.e., the signal does not remain stable across measurements.
-These sources of intra-subject variations can be broadly divided into five categories: (i) sensor limitations (η_s), (ii) intrinsic aging of the biometric trait (η_a), (iii) variations in user interaction (η_u), (iv) changes in the acquisition environment (η_e), and (iv) all other factors affecting the biometric trait (η_0).
-As an illustrative example, let us consider a face recognition system where the face is captured using a two-dimensional (2D) camera operating in the visible spectrum.
-In this context, sensor limitations (η_s) may include low spatial resolution and frame rate of the camera, inability to capture the full 3D structure of the human face, and inability to capture the details of the face under low illumination conditions.
-Changes in a person's facial structure and appearance (η_a) can occur over time due to the effects of biological aging.
-Variations in the person's facial pose and expression (η_u) can be introduced when the user interacts with the sensor.
+As shown in Figure 1, the measured biometric signal M may exhibit intra-subject variations, i.e., the signal does not remain stable across measurements.
+These sources of ira-subject variations can be broadly divided into five categories: (i) sensor limitations ( $\eta_s$ ), (ii) intrinsic aging of the biometric trait ( $\eta_a$ ), (iii) variations in user interaction ( $\eta_u$ ), (iv) changes in the acquisition environment ( $\eta_e$ ), and (iv) all other factors affecting the biometric trait ( $\eta_o$ ).
+As an illustrative example, let us consider a face recognition system where the face is captured using a 2-dimensional (2D) camera operating in the visible spectrum.
+In this context, sensor limitations ( $\eta_s$ ) may include low spatial resolution and frame rate of the camera, inability to capture the full 3D structure of the human face, and inability to capture the details of the face under low illumination conditions.
+Changes in a person's facial structure and appearance ( $\eta_a$ ) can occur over time due to the effects of biological aging.
+Variations in the person's facial pose and expression ( $\eta_u$ ) can be introduced when the user interacts with the sensor.
 This type of variation is more pronounced in biometric applications where cooperation from the users cannot be expected (e.g., covert surveillance).
-Illumination changes (η_e) in the acquisition environment will also affect the quality of the captured face images.
-Finally, other factors such as make-up and accessories (e.g., sunglass, hat, etc.) worn by the person and occlusion of a person's face by other objects or individuals (η_o) will also the potential adversely affect the face image quality.
+Illumination changes ( $\eta_e$ ) in the acquisition environment will also affect the quality of the captured face images.
+Finally, other factors such as make-up and accessories (e.g., sunglass, hat, etc.) worn by the person and occlusion of a person's face by other objects or individuals ( $\eta_o$ ) will also the potential adversely affect the face image quality.
 Table 1 presents a summary of different sources of intra-subject variations encountered in biometric systems based on commonly used biometric traits such as fingerprint, face, iris, and voice.

 2.1.
-How to choose a biometric trait?
+How to Choose a Biometric Trait?

 A critical issue in biometric system design is the choice of biometric trait.
 In theory, any anatomical, behavioral, or physiological characteristic of an individual can be used as a biometric trait.
-However, the choice of a biometric trait for a particular application usually depends on the degree to which the following properties are satisfied: (i) uniqueness or distinctiveness, (ii) permanence, (iii) universality, (iv) collectability, (v) performance, (vi) user acceptance, (vii) invulnerability, and (viii) integration [39].
+However, the choice of a biometric trait for a particular application usually depends on the degree to which the following properties are satisfied: (i) uniqueness or distinctiveness, (ii) permanence, (iii) universality, (iv) collectability, (v) performance, (vi) user acceptance, (vii) invulnerability, and (viii) integration (Jain et al., 2011).
 A biometric trait is said to be unique to an individual only if every pair of individuals in the target population can be differentiated based on this trait.
 Since uniqueness is difficult to guarantee, the term distinctiveness is often used.
 Ideally, a biometric trait or its representation (extracted features) should be permanent and should retain its discriminatory power over the lifetime of an individual.
 Since the distinctiveness and permanence of a biometric trait constitute the fundamental premise of biometric recognition, they play a major role in determining the value of biometric trait.

-While a number of biometric traits have been proposed for person recognition (see Fig. 2), fingerprint, face, and iris are the three most popular biometric traits in deployed systems.
+While a number of biometric traits have been proposed for person recognition (see Figure 2), fingerprint, face, and iris are the three most popular biometric traits in deployed systems.
 One of the reasons for the popularity of fingerprint and face is the availability of large legacy databases (e.g., driver license and immigration databases), which have been collected by law enforcement and other government agencies all over the world.
-While iris is being increasingly adopted for large-scale identification (e.g., the iris recognition border crossing system in the United Arab Emirates, UAE) due to its high accuracy in applications requiring deduplication, there are relatively fewer legacy iris databases.
-Another major reason for the adoption of fingerprint, face, and iris modalities is the periodic technology evaluations for these traits (along with voice) conducted by the National Institute of Standards and Technology (NIST).
-These large-scale evaluations on operational biometric data have been responsible for documenting the significant progress that has been made in the matching accuracy of these biometric traits.
+While iris is being increasingly adopted for large-scale identification (e.g., the iris recognition border crossing system in the United Arab Emirates) due to its high accuracy in applications requiring de-duplication, there are relatively fewer legacy iris databases.
+Another major reason for the adoption of fingerprint, face, and iris modalities is the periodic technology evaluations